sigalor/borderland.pro/README.md

 ### Features

 - store low-income questionnaire results in server
-- separate button to leave the lottery
 - only people with a lottery ticket should be able to use the open sale at first (two stages: open-sale-only-lottery-enterers, open-sale-general)
 - adding children
 - email notifications (via existing Mailgun)
+  - transactional emails (lottery sign-up, etc.)
+  - emails when lottery is drawn
 - membership scanner
 - Alversjö membership